EternalllZM/rtd-codz/docs/source/rules.rst

 -  **Please be respectful to others when in voice.**

-It's a Zombies server, there is no reason to be unreasonably rude or bully others in voice chat sessions.
-This aligns with Rule 3 and extends to voice chats aswell.
+There is no reason to be unreasonably rude or bully others in voice chat sessions.

 -  **Do not abuse music bots or play loud sounds/suggestive content.**

-Please be respectful of the bots and those listening by not repeatedly playing obnoxious content or loud sounds (commonly referred to as earrape.).
+Please be respectful of the bots and those listening by not repeatedly playing obnoxious content or loud sounds (*commonly referred to as earrape*).

 Rule 7 - No Staff Disrespect or Punishment Evasion
 ------------
 .. important::
-    :ref:`Staff are simply doing their job when interacting with Members.
+    :ref:`Staff are doing their job when interacting with rule-violating Members.
 Please do not impede on their ability or insult them during this process.`

 - **Do not disrespect Staff or impede on their moderation duties.**